atsign-foundation/at_app/packages/at_app_flutter/README.md

 enhancements or create your own version.
 See [CONTRIBUTING.md](../CONTRIBUTING.md) for detailed guidance on how to setup tools, tests and make a pull request.

-## Acknowledgement/attribution

-Copyright 2014 The Flutter Authors.
-All rights reserved.

-This project is an extension of, and utilises `flutter create` to generate templates.
-Code reused from the flutter sdk is marked with the copyright.
-Please see the original license [here.](https://github.com/flutter/flutter/blob/master/LICENSE)

 ## Maintainers

 This package is currently maintained by [Xavier Chanthavong](https://github.com/xavierchanth).